-Our thinking on quality ratios changed when we read a very interesting research paper called The Other Side of Value: The Gross Profitability Premium by Professor Robert Novy-Marx in which he found a quality ratio that worked as well as a valuation ratio.
+Our thinking on quality ratios changed when we read a very interesting research paper called The Other Side of Value: The Gross Profitability Premium by Professor Robert Novy-Marx.
+In the paper he found a quality ratio that worked as well as a valuation ratio.

-Professor Novy-Marx defined a quality company as one that had a high gross income ratio (in the screener it is called Quality Novy-Marx) which he calculated by dividing gross profits by total assets.
+Professor Novy-Marx defined a quality company as one that had a high gross income ratio (in the Quant Investing stock screener it is called Quality Novy-Marx) which he calculated by dividing gross profits by total assets.

 He defined gross profit as sales minus cost of sales and assets simply total assets as shown in the company’s balance sheet (current assets + fixed assets).

 Does it work?

 In the paper Professor Novy-Marx proved that this simple ratio has about the same predictive return value as the price to book ratio in spite of companies with a high gross income ratio (Quality Novy-Marx) being a lot different if you compare them to undervalued companies with a low price to book ratio.

 Companies with a high Quality Novy-Marx ratio generated signiﬁcantly higher average returns than less proﬁtable companies in spite of them, on average, having a higher price to book ratio (more expensive) and higher market values.

 Because value (low price to book) and proﬁtability (high Quality Novy-Marx ratio) strategies’ returns are negatively correlated (the one goes up when the other goes down) the two strategies work very well together.

 So much so that Professor Novy-Marx in the paper suggests that value investors can capture the full high quality outperformance without taking on any additional risk by adding a high quality strategy to an existing value strategy.